Many people are stuck with their partners 24/7 with this lockdown… it’s natural to feel the pressure of sex.

 Don’t Settle with Pain

 Sex should never be uncomfortable.
-As our estrogen levels fall, our bodies start to feel drier.
+As our oestrogen levels fall, our bodies start to feel drier.
 I for one suffer from dry eyes due to the menopause.
-Dryness can also affects our vaginas too.
-A lack of estrogen can make them thinner, tighter and less elastic.
+Dryness can also affect our vaginas.
+A lack of oestrogen can make them thinner, tighter and less elastic.
 This can cause many women to suffer from irritation, burning and itching, and can generally put them off having sex.
 If this is an issue for you, try using a lubricant when having sex.
-I am currently working on some products that will help with this, such as an oil-based and water-based lubricant, and a vaginal moisturiser which might help with general irritation.
+A vaginal moisturiser might also help with general irritation.